-Activities meeting any one (1) of the following thresholds or circumstances require written approval for a 401 Water Quality Certification from the Division of Water Resources (DWR):
+Activities that are eligible for US Army Corps of Engineers Nationwide Permit 3 qualify for coverage under this General Certification unless they meet one of the thresholds listed below.
+Activities meeting any one (1) of the thresholds or circumstances listed below are not eligible for coverage under this General Certification and require an Individual 401 Water Quality Certification from the Division of Water Resources (DWR):

-- a) If any of the conditions of this Certification (listed below) cannot be met; or - b) Total additional permanent impacts to streams (including stream relocations or restorations) greater than 40 linear feet at an existing stream impact location; or - c) Total temporary and permanent impacts to wetlands or open waters equal to or greater than one-tenth (1/10) of an acre; or - d) Complete dewatering and drawdowns to a sediment layer related to pond/dam maintenance or removal; or - e) Any impacts to streams from excavation or dredging other than excavation that is conducted as preparation for installing permanent fill or structures or projects qualifying for a Nationwide Permit 19; or - f) Except for projects qualifying for a Nationwide permit 3, any permanent impacts to waters, or to wetlands adjacent to waters, designated as: ORW (including SAV), HQW (including PNA), SA, WS-I, WS-II, Trout, or North Carolina or National Wild and Scenic River; or - g) Any high-density project, as defined in 15A NCAC 02H .1003(2)(a) and by the density thresholds specified in 15A NCAC 02H .1017, which: - i.
+- a) If any of the conditions of this General Certification cannot be met; or - b) Total additional impacts to streams at an existing impact location greater than 40 linear feet; or - c) Total additional impacts to wetlands or open waters at an existing impact location equal to or greater than one-tenth (1/10) acre; or - d) Any impacts to streams from excavation or dredging other than excavation that is conducted as preparation for installing permanent fill or structures; or - e) Any stream restoration or relocation; or - f) Complete dewatering and drawdowns to a sediment layer related to pond/dam maintenance or removal unless the dewatering activity has been designed to ensure no discharge of sediment will occur into downstream waters AND has been covered by a Sediment and Erosion Control Plan Approval from the Division of Energy, Mineral, and Land Resources (DEMLR) or a delegated local program; or - g) Any high-density project, as defined in 15A NCAC 02H .1003(3) and by the density thresholds specified in 15A NCAC 02H .1017, which: - i.
 Disturbs one acre or more of land (including a project that disturbs less than one acre of land that is part of a larger common plan of development or sale); and - ii.
-Has permanent wetland, stream or open water impacts; and - iii.
+Has permanent wetland, stream, or open water impacts; and - iii.
 Is proposing new built-upon area; and - iv.
 Does not have a stormwater management plan reviewed and approved under a state stormwater program1 or a state-approved local government stormwater program2.

-Projects that have vested rights, exemptions, or grandfathering from state or locallyimplemented stormwater programs and projects that satisfy state or locallyimplemented stormwater programs through use of community in-lieu programs require written approval; or
+Projects that have vested rights, exemptions, or other legacy rights or exemptions from state or locally-implemented stormwater programs and projects that satisfy state or locally-implemented stormwater programs through use of community in-lieu fee programs require an Individual 401 Certification; or

-- h) Any permanent impacts to coastal wetlands [15A NCAC 07H .0205], or Unique Wetlands (UWL); or - i) Any impact associated with a Notice of Violation or an enforcement action for violation(s) of NC Wetland Rules (15A NCAC 02H .0500), NC Isolated Wetland Rules (15A NCAC 02H .1300), NC Surface Water or Wetland Standards (15A NCAC 02B .0200), or State Regulated Riparian Buffer Rules (15A NCAC 02B .0200); or - j) Any impacts to subject water bodies and/or state regulated riparian buffers along subject water bodies in the Neuse, Tar-Pamlico, or Catawba River Basins or in the Randleman Lake, Jordan Lake or Goose Creek Watersheds (or any other basin or watershed with State Regulated Riparian Area Protection Rules [Buffer Rules] in effect at the time of application) unless:
+- h) Any permanent impacts to coastal wetlands [15A NCAC 07H .0205], or Unique Wetlands (UWL) [15A NCAC 02B .0231]; or - i) Any impacts to subject water bodies and/or state regulated riparian buffers along subject water bodies in the Neuse, Tar-Pamlico, or Catawba River Basins or in the Randleman Lake, Jordan Lake or Goose Creek Watersheds (or any other basin or watershed with State Regulated Riparian Area Protection Rules [Buffer Rules] in effect at the time of application) unless: